dxzl/akai-s950/Readme.txt

-Authored 2016 Scott Swift - This program is distributed under the terms of the GNU General Public License.
+Copyright 2008 Scott Swift - This program is distributed under the terms of the GNU General Public License.

 Use Borland's C++ Builder 4 to compile.
 The free compiler can probably